Working Papers

 Draft

-Presented (or will be presented) at: 24th EAERE Annual Conference, KU Leuven; 2nd Young AERNA Day, University of Girona; 10th Atlantic Workshop on Energy and Environmental Economics; Early Career Workshop on the Environment, Climate Change and Disasters, Gran Sasso Science Institute; 1st International Conference of the Georgian Economic Association; Microeconometrics Working Group, EUI; Norges Bank; Institute for Labour Law and Industrial Relations in the European Union
+Presented at: 39th AIEL Conference, 24th EAERE Annual Conference, 2nd Young AERNA Day, 10th Atlantic Workshop on Energy and Environmental Economics; Early Career Workshop on the Environment, Climate Change and Disasters, 1st International Conference of the Georgian Economic Association, Microeconometrics Working Group EUI, Norges Bank, Institute for Labour Law and Industrial Relations in the European Union

 Coverage: La Fonte